Required

 Being convicted of driving under the influence of alcohol or drugs is a regrettable event that hopefully marks a turning point in an individual’s life from which they never again engage in conduct which could even lead to a suspicion of re-offense.

 Because multiple drunk driving episodes are considered so serious in the eyes of legislators in this state, the penalties for a second, and especially a third DWI within ten years are indeed harsh.
 If you are facing such allegations, a New York City third-offense DWI lawyer stands ready to fight for your future.
-Contact a qualified DWAI attorney and know that you are in capable hands.
+Contact a qualified DWI attorney and know that you are in capable hands.

 New York City Drunk Driving Basics